guaka/mediawikixml2meteor2phonegap/README.md

 Looks a bit like http://hitchwiki.meteor.com/

-Expect examples in play.google.com any day now
+Expect examples in play.google.com any day now.

-Currently GPLv3, but might consider switching to MIT license if it makes sense.
+Currently GPLv2+ for compatability with MediaWiki.